kiegroup/github-action-build-chain/README.md

 The definition files are read thanks to [build-chain-configuration-reader](https://github.com/kiegroup/build-chain-configuration-reader) library so in case you want to modify something from there it's easier if you just [npm link](https://docs.npmjs.com/cli/link) it:

-- clone repo and browse to the folder
+- clone repository and browse to the folder
 - `npm install` it
 - (`sudo`) `npm link`
 - and then from this project folder execute `npm link @kie/build-chain-configuration-reader`